ValveSoftware/csgo-osx-linux/README.md

 Counter-Strike: Global Offensive
 ==============

-This is the README for the CS:GO Linux and Mac client.

-Please use this repository to report bugs for CS:GO on Linux and Mac.
+Please use this repository to report bugs for CS:GO.

 The language used for this tracker is English.
 If this is a challenge, please consider using an  online translator to convert your post into English.
 This does not extend to system information, but rather, only to actual report text.